mcconnellsoftware/mcconnellsoftware.github.io/_posts/2017-07-19-software-engineering-theory-of-mind.md

 ---
 layout: single
 title: "A Software Engineering Theory of Mind"
 date: 2017-07-19 12:21:29 +0000
 tags: Management
 ---
-In developmental psychology – i.e. how we as children develop – there’s a thing: a Theory of Mind.
-A stage kids go through, very early on, where they can first figure out in an experimental setting “Aha – Daddy wasn’t in the room when that sciency guy moved the little ball from his right hand to his left – so now Daddy has come back in, he will still think it’s in the sciency guy’s right hand!”.
+_Jul 2017: In developmental psychology – i.e. how we as children develop – there’s a thing: a Theory of Mind.
+A stage kids go through, very early on, where they can first figure out in an experimental setting "Aha – Daddy wasn’t in the room when that sciency guy moved the little ball from his right hand to his left – so now Daddy has come back in, he will still think it’s in the sciency guy’s right hand!"._

 In other words they can grasp that there’s a distinct mental process going on with Daddy.
 Daddy doesn’t know what Junior does.